-You may need help from a catastrophic injury lawyer after an injury.
+You may need help from a catastrophic injury lawyer in Fort Myers after an accident.
 These cases are complex due to the need to consult with medical experts and others who can give the court an accurate glimpse into the lifetime of care and treatment you require.

 A lawyer will walk you through the legal process, support your claim, and help you avoid common mistakes.

-Having an experienced personal injury lawyer on your case will provide you with the following:
+Having an experienced personal injury attorney on your case will provide you with the following:

-- A case value that considers future expenses and intangibles, such as how your injuries have altered your life
+- A case value that considers future expenses and intangibles, such as how the accident has altered your life

 - A skilled negotiator who aggressively pursues all avenues of compensation and a fair settlement